olcf/NewUserQuickStart/Frontier/README.md

 For this exercise we will setup your globus.org username and password.
 You can skip this if you have a globus ID.
 Note: Globus is not controlled by OLCF and its help and login pages and option change without warning.
 This hands-on is based on Globus pages from 05-02-24.
-Even if the specific Globus pages chanage, this tutorial should be close to what is needed to get a username and password.
+Even if the specific Globus pages chanage, this tutorial should be close to what is needed to get a globus username and password.

 ### Hands-on GlobusID